singaround/songbook/songs/Mollymauk.md

 _Down upon the southern ocean sailing_\
 _Down below Cape Horn_\
 \
-He's the ghost of a sailor-man as I've heard say\
+She's the ghost of a sailor-woman I've heard say\
-Whose body sank, and his soul flew away\
+Whose body sank, and her soul flew away\
 _Down upon the southern ocean sailing_\
 _Down below Cape Horn_\
-And he's got no haven and he's got no home\
+And she's got no haven and she's got no home\
-He's bound evermore for to wheel and roam\
+She's bound evermore for to wheel and roam\
 _Down upon the southern ocean sailing_\
 _Down below Cape Horn_